telus/tds-core/packages/ButtonGroup/ButtonGroup.md

 ### Uncontrolled ButtonGroup

-If it is not neccessary to control `ButtonGroup` state.
+If it is not necessary to control `ButtonGroup` state.
 You can create a `ButtonGroup` without a `value` prop, in this case the `ButtonGroup` will act as a collection HTML `input` with the type of `radio`.
 Its value can be accessed by referencing the element via a `ref`.

 #### Default values